TorX-Chat/torx-gtk4/README.md

 #### Build Instructions:
 ##### Linux:
 NOTICE: GTK4 version >= 4.10 required (libgtk-4-dev).
-If you are using Debian, you need Trixie (Debian 13) repositories or above.
-For Ubuntu, this means Ubuntu Mantic (23) repositories or above.
-The reason is that the GTK project implemented major breaking changes to GTK4 at version 4.10, and we are early adoptors of those changes.
+The GTK project implemented major breaking changes to GTK4 at version 4.10, and we are early adopters of those changes.
+<br>If you are using Debian, you need Trixie (Debian 13) repositories or above.
+<br>If you are using Ubuntu, this means Mantic (Ubuntu 23) repositories or above.
 <br>If you want to try on a LiveCD, <a href="https://get.debian.org/images/weekly-live-builds/amd64/iso-hybrid/">here are some Trixie liveCDs</a>

 ###### Install build dependencies: